Feminist and Gender Studies:

 - Research Papers: Completed research papers in any of the topic areas listed above or related areas.
 (15 min presentations followed by Q&A).

-- Research Paper sessions will consist of three 15 minute presentations and a 5 minute Q & A time in a 60 minute session.
-The session will be divided equally between the presenters.
+- Research Paper presentation for each presenter is limited to 12 minute presentation and a 3 minute Q & A/Discussion time in a 60 minute session.

-- Submissions for any of the sessions should include the name, department, affiliation, and email address in addition to a description of the presentation and the title page.
+- Abstract Submissions should include the name, department, affiliation, and email address in addition to a description of the presentation and the title page.

 SUBMITTING A PROPOSAL/PAPER: